ProjectDreamland/area51/README.md

 FXCompiler     | Yes
 GameApp        | No
 GeomCompiler   | Yes
-LocoEditor     | No
+LocoEditor     | Partially/Only as lib/Check the Editor
-MeshViewer     | No
+MeshViewer     | Partially/Only as lib/Check the Editor
-PropertyEditor | No
+PropertyEditor | Partially/Only as lib/Check the Editor
 SoundPackager  | Yes
 StringTool     | Yes
 Viewer         | No
-WinControls    | No
+WinControls    | Partially/Only as lib/Check the Editor
 WorldEditor    | Partially/Only as lib/Check the Editor
 XBMPTool       | Yes
 XBMPViewer     | Yes